-The first version of this method introduced a scoring methodology which translates diverse GHG reduction targets into an intuitive metric expressed in projected warming by 2100.
-This metric, sometimes referred to as an Implied Temperature Rise (ITR), can be used to compare the ambition of different companies' decarbonization goals as expressed in their public GHG emissions reduction targets.
+The first version of this method introduced a scoring methodology which translates diverse GHG reduction targets into an intuitive metric expressed as projected warming by 2100.
+This metric, sometimes referred to as an ITR, can be used to compare the ambition of different companies' decarbonization goals as expressed in their public GHG emissions reduction targets.
 Henceforth, this output metric will be referred to in this document as a temperature score (TS).

-These scores should not be interpreted like IPCC results (i.e., global climate projections) nor does the metric predict a certain temperature outcome.
+These scores should not be interpreted like Intergovernmental Panel on Climate Change (IPCC) results (i.e., global climate projections), nor does the metric predict a certain temperature outcome.
 Temperature scores instead allow a relative comparison of climate ambition with respect to the temperature goals of the Paris Agreement.
-The scores should be interpreted as follows: This company's GHG reduction target implies an annual reduction rate that is consistent with an ambition heading towards $X^{\circ}C$ - under the assumption that all companies behave the same.
+The scores should be interpreted as follows: this company's GHG reduction target implies an annual reduction rate that is consistent with an ambition heading toward $X^{\circ}C$ - under the assumption that all companies behave the same.

-Users of TS can use this metric to engage with companies to set targets (or improve existing ones), compare the ambition of corporate GHG emissions targets, measure the alignment of their own scope 3, and set targets accordingly (e.g., at the portfolio level for FIs, or at the supply chain level for large companies).
+Users of TS can use this metric to engage with companies to set targets (or improve existing ones), compare the ambition of corporate GHG emissions targets, measure the alignment of their own Scope 3, and set targets accordingly (e.g., at the portfolio level for FIs or at the supply chain level for large companies).